Witch trials in Poland: The Witch Trials

 Witch trials in Poland could be conducted by three different authorities: by the secular city courts, by the clerical courts of the church, and by the private courts of the noble landlords' estates.
 Initially, witch trials were reserved for the clerical courts in accordance with a law from 1543, but in the following century, secular city courts handled them as well.
 On 17 July 1672, in accordance with a decree issued by Mikołaj Prażmowski (1663–1673) and archbishop Michał Radziejowski (1688–1705), local courts could manage witch trials only if they had been transferred to them by the church or a high court, and death sentences were banned unless confirmed by a high court.
 This law was issued after a local court in Kłodawa had burned a group of women following severe torture and a trial of dubious legality.
 However, this law was commonly ignored, and local courts continued to arrest, try and execute people for sorcery so that the law had to be repeated without effect several times until 1713.

 The Central High Court interrupted witch trials in local courts and stopped executions on several occasions, such as in Łęczyca in 1702 and Przemyśl in 1756.

 The most intense period of the Polish witch hunt took place in a period in which Poland was pillaged and devastated by war, rebellions, famine and plague, and the public was in search of explanations for what was commonly viewed as an apocalyptic time for Poland.
 The typical Polish witch trial was conducted in a rural village or a small town against a woman accused by her neighbors for having used magic to cause suffering and harm to humans, animals, property and entire villages in a period of some catastrophe.
 The peasantry seldom included accusations about a pact with Satan or participation in a Witches' Sabbath, but accusations could be reinterpreted by the authorities of the Catholic church and local courts in order to make the case fit the descriptions in Christian demonology witchcraft handbooks.
-In Poland, the majority of those executed for sorcery were women: of 116 executed in Wielkopolska and Kujawy between 1624 and 1700, only five were men.
+In Poland, the majority of those executed for sorcery were women: of 116 executed in Greater Poland and Kuyavia between 1624 and 1700, only five were men.

 An example of a rural trial which culminated in a conviction for witchcraft was the one in Kasina Wielka witch trials in 1634.